 The small fishing village and surf town of Tofino, British Columbia boasts rugged coastlines, gorgeous beaches and lush temperate rainforests.
 I knew that any place with miles and miles (or should I say kilometers) of untouched wilderness was somewhere I needed to see in person.

-This past May, a good friend of mine celebrated her wedding reception in Vancouver which gave my husband and I the perfect opportunity to extend our Canadian vacation and road trip out to Tofino.
+This past May my husband and I chose to visit Vancouver and road trip out to Tofino.
 Our time on this verdant peninsula located on the west side of Vancouver Island was a dreamy getaway so I'd love to share some recommendations from our three day trip for other BC-bound adventurers.

 To get to Tofino, you'll need to catch a ferry from Vancouver.
 BC Ferries runs quite frequently but be sure to make a reservation to guarantee a spot on one of their ships.
 We chose to leave out of Horseshoe Bay as it was a prettier drive to the ferry terminal.
 The ride took a little under two hours and the views of the Strait of Georgia were just stunning.
 The ferry itself was spacious and comfortable and there was a variety of meals and snacks for sale.
 Once you reach Vancouver Island, you can break up the road trip like we did by staying a night in Nanaimo (we had flown into Vancouver earlier that afternoon from San Francisco) or head straight out west for the three hour drive along Highway 4 to Tofino.